MelKD/more_doggos/README.md

 ## To run locally
 Clone repo etc
 Change to app directory
-Install Node modules (React requires Node >= 8.10 and npm >= 5.6 as at 26 Nov 2019)
+Install Node modules (React requires Node >= 8.10 and npm >= 5.6 as at 26 Nov 2019):
+    npm install
+Start localhost:
-Enter: npm start
+    npm start

+NOTE:
+May need to produce a yarn.lock file as this was removed from the repo.